Results

 Domestic Violence—Charge Dismissed

-Marisa’s client was charged with domestic violence, despite being the victim of abuse during the alleged incident.
-After multiple conversations with the prosecutor, the case was ultimately dismissed.
+C&N’s client was charged with domestic violence, despite being the victim of abuse during the alleged incident.
+After Marisa had multiple conversations with the prosecutor, the case was ultimately dismissed.

 Juvenile Case—Charge Dismissed

-Marisa’s client was a juvenile and was charged with a misdemeanor.
+C&N’s client was a juvenile and was charged with a misdemeanor.
 Marisa was able to obtain a resolution where the client was placed on the consent calendar.
 At the end of a short probation period, the case will be dismissed, and the client will continue having no record.
-She can now move on with her life, finish high school, and achieve all the goals she has set for herself.
+The client can now move on with her life, finish high school, and achieve all the goals she has set for herself.

 Expungement Granted